-(3) If the recipient is instructed to otherwise dispose of the equipment, the recipient will be reimbursed by SSA for such costs incurred in its disposition.

-(4) SSA may reserve the right to transfer the title to the Federal Government or to a third party named by the Federal Government when such third party is otherwise eligible under existing statutes.
-Such a transfer will be subject to the following standards:

-(i) The equipment must be appropriately identified in the award or otherwise made known to the recipient in writing.

-(ii) SSĂ must issue disposition instructions within 120 calendar days after receipt of a final inventory.
-The final inventory must list all equipment acquired with grant funds and federallyowned equipment.
-If SSA fails to issue disposition instructions within the 120 calendar day period, the recipient must apply the standards of this section, as appropriate.

-(iii) When SSA exercises its right to take title, the equipment will be subject to the provisions for federally-owned equipment.
+- (3) If the recipient is instructed to otherwise dispose of the equipment, SSA will reimburse the recipient for such costs incurred in its disposition. - (4) SSA may reserve the right to transfer the title to the Federal Government or to a third party named by the Federal Government when such third party is otherwise eligible under existing statutes.
+Such a transfer will be subject to the following standards: - (i) The equipment must be appropriately identified in the award or otherwise made known to the recipient in writing. - (ii) SSA must issue disposition instructions within 120 calendar days after receipt of a final inventory.
+The final inventory must list all equipment acquired with grant funds and federally-owned equipment.
+If SSA fails to issue disposition instructions within the 120 calendar day period, the recipient must apply the standards of this section, as appropriate. - (iii) When SSA exercises its right to take title, the equipment will be subject to the provisions for federally-owned equipment.